Links

 --org=<ORG_ID>

-If you have multiple organizations, you can set a default from the CLI using:
+If you have multiple Organizations, you can set a default from the CLI using:

 $ snyk config set org=<ORG_ID>

-Set a default to ensure all newly monitored projects are created under your default organization.
+Set a default to ensure all newly monitored projects are created under your default Organization.
 If you need to override the default, use the --org=<ORG_ID> option.

-Default: <ORG_ID> that is the current preferred organization in your Account settings
+Default: <ORG_ID> that is the current preferred Organization in your Account settings

-Note that you can also use --org=<orgslugname>.
+Note: You can also use --org=<orgslugname>.
 The ORG_ID works in both the CLI and the API.
-The organization slug name works in the CLI, but not in the API.
+The Organization slug name works in the CLI, but not in the API.

-For more information see the article How to select the organization to use in the CLI
+For more information see the article How to select the Organization to use in the CLI

 --file=<FILE>